sablier-labs/docs/docs/concepts/06-glossary.md

 Refers to either (i) non-linear streams, or (ii) the smart contract that can create non-linear streams.

+## Renounce

+A renounced stream is a stream that cannot be canceled anymore.

 ## PRBMath

 [PRBMath][prb-math] is fixed-point arithmetic library used by Sablier Core to facilitate non-linear streaming and